node-red/cookbook.nodered.org/http/set-request-url-template.md

 ### Solution

 Configure the <code class="node">Template</code> node to generate a `message.url` property.
-The Template node can also be used to generate the URL dynamically using message properties.
+The <code class="node">Template</code> node can then be used to generate the URL dynamically using message properties.

 #### Example